clemlal/clemlal.github.io/README.md

 # clemlal.github.io

-Personal academic website of Clément Lalanne (Assistant Professor, University of Toulouse / Institut de Mathématiques de Toulouse), published at **https://clemlal.github.io** by GitHub Pages.
+Personal academic website of Clément Lalanne, published at **https://clemlal.github.io** by GitHub Pages.

 The site is plain static HTML, CSS and vanilla JavaScript: no framework, no build step, no dependencies.
 What is pushed to `master` is what gets served.